KenObata/distributed-curator/docs/quality_filter_spec.md

 - Process heap (what fastText does today)
   - allocations are private anonymous memory (malloc)
 - mmap sharing (what would fix it)
-  -  2.4 GB, once per node
+  -  2.4 GB, once per node (executor in scala)

 # Previous Studies
 IBM Data Prep Kit (Granite models) — open source, and the orchestration pattern is the lesson.
 DPK's modules were tested producing pretraining datasets for the Granite models, include quality/dedup/PII filter transforms, and are built on common frameworks for Spark and Ray.
 But look at how: each transform is a Python class over parquet chunks, and Ray or Spark wrappers are provided to readily scale out the Python implementations, with multi-step pipelines orchestrated by Kubeflow Pipelines.
 Their stated design goal was that users shouldn't need deep knowledge of Kubernetes, Ray, or Spark.